St Peter's School, York

-St Peter's School is a co-educational private boarding and day school (also referred to as a public school), in the English City of York, with extensive grounds on the banks of the River Ouse.
-Founded by St Paulinus of York in AD 627, it is considered to be the third oldest school in the world although some historians take a more sceptical view.
-It is part of the York Boarding Schools Group.
+St Peter's School is a co-educational private boarding and day school (also referred to as a public school), in the English city of York, with extensive grounds on the banks of the River Ouse.
+Founded by St Paulinus of York in AD 627, it is considered to be the third-oldest school in the world, although some historians take a more skeptical view.
+It is part of the Headmasters' and Headmistresses' Conference and York Boarding Schools Group.

 The school accepts pupils aged two to eighteen.

 History

-Founded in the English city of York by St Paulinus of York in the year AD 627, the school was originally based at York Minster.
+Originally based at York Minster, the school was founded by St Paulinus of York in the year AD 627, but may not have existed continually since that time.
 An early headmaster, Alcuin (Flaccus Albinus Alcuinus), went on to be Chancellor to the Emperor Charlemagne, and founded several of the earliest schools in mainland Europe.
-It is the third oldest school in the world.
+It is considered to be the third oldest school in the world.
+The school existed near the present day site of the Minster until the seizure of St Mary's Abbey, York prompted its re-endowment and relocation to the Horsefair, outside of the city walls.
+During this period three conspirators in the 1605 Gunpowder Plot, Guy Fawkes, John Wright, and Christopher Wright, attended the school.

+During the English Civil War, the school in the Horsefair was destroyed by the Siege of York.
+As a result, the school site was moved to the Bedern within the city walls before moving again, in 1730, to St Andrewgate and in 1840 to the Minster Yard.
+It was only in 1844 that the present site was purchased and the school relocated for the final time.

 For most of its history, the school was a boys' school, but welcomed girls into the sixth form from 1976 before becoming fully coeducational in 1987.

 Campus

 The school grounds are located near the centre of York and stretch to the banks of the River Ouse.
-The main front of the school faces along Bootham; this is the oldest part of the site and comprises the Memorial Hall, Alcuin Library and Chapel, as well as dining facilities.
-Temple House and School House, the Department of Politics, the Department of Business, the Department of Economics, and the Department of Latin and Classics are also based in these buildings, accessed from an area known to the school community as the 'monkey cage'.
-Behind here is the Pascal building (Maths), Old Science Building (Chemistry), New Science Building (Physics, IT, and DT), Shepherd Rooms (Languages), The Grove and Clifton House.
-The Music School, the Dame Judi Dench Drama Centre, Hope House, and Queen's Building (History, Religious Studies, and English) are also located along the top of the Campus.
+The main front of the school faces along Bootham; this is the oldest part of the site, including the hall range designed by John Harper (1838), chapel (1861), and library (1894).

 Boarding Houses Wentworth and Rise border the main campus, while Linton, Dronfield and The Manor are located across the road from the main school front accessible by footbridge.
-In the 2000s the school expanded its site under Headmaster Andrew Trotman to include the new lower campus, formally the site of Queen Anne's, a state school that had been recently closed.
+In the 2000s the school expanded its site under Headmaster Andrew Trotman to include the new lower campus, formerly the site of Queen Anne's, a state school that had been recently closed.
 The move was not without its challenges, including the distance between the old and new sites and the dissection of a public footpath.
+The addition of the lower campus brought the school's holdings to 50 acres.